April 30 1993: The tragic day Monica Seles was stabbed in the back

 “I remember sitting there, toweling off, and then I leaned forward to take a sip of water, our time was almost up and my mouth was dry.
 The cup had barely touched my lips when I felt a horrible pain in my back.
 My head whipped around towards where it hurt and I saw a man wearing a baseball cap, a sneer across his face.
 His arms were raised above his head and his hands were clutching a long knife.
 He started to lunge at me again.
 I didn’t understand what was happening.”

 Luckily, the blade missed, albeit barely, the spinal cord and didn’t damage any vital organs.
 The three-quarters-of-an-inch wound didn’t put the player’s life at risk.
 After a few days in a local hospital, she flew off to the USA to continue her recovery.
 The doctors were confident she would be fully healed in a three-month delay.
 The tournament went on anyway, and Arantxa Sanchez Vicario claimed the title against Steffi Graf (6-3, 6-3).
-In the semi-finals, Sanchez beat Maleeva (6-2, 7-6), who then went through after Seles “withdrew”.
+In the semi-finals, Sanchez beat Maleeva (6-2, 7-6), who had progressed after Seles “withdrew”.

 Monica Seles would not play tennis again in 1993 and had dropped to No 8 in the world by the end of the year.
 The psychological wound proved to be much deeper than the knife-blow itself.
 Although she was physically ready to play just a few months afterwards, it would take over two years before she played on the tour again.
 She also learned shortly after the stabbing that her father and lifelong coach was sick with cancer.